 Marchers, veterans, mounted riders, and other groups will march past the Cofield Street Apts., turn left on Cofield Street and proceed south to Highway 23, where the parade will turn left and head east to the Fairview Cemetery.

-Joe Apol, Legion Post Chaplain, opens with a prayer, then Randy Ronning reads off the names of deceased veterans.
+Joe Apol, Post Chaplain, will open with a prayer and Randy Ronning, Post Vice Commander, will read the names of deceased veterans.
 Pastor Aaron Greydanus of the Raymond Christian Reformed Church will deliver the message, and a brass quartet will play.
-A 21 gun salute is given at Fairview Cemetery and then the parade regroups and proceeds to St. John's Lutheran Cemetery.
-At St. John's Lutheran Cemetery, Apol will again give the prayer and Ronning will read the names of the deceased veterans.
+A 21 gun salute will be given at Fairview and then the parade will regroup and proceed to St. John's Lutheran Cemetery.
+There, Apol will give the opening prayer and Ronning will read the names of the deceased veterans.
 Pastor Erika Buller from St. John’s willdeliver the message.
-There will also be a 21 gun salute at St. John's cemetery.
+There will also be a 21 gun salute.